CabbyL/javascript-tutorial-en/1-js/02-first-steps/01-hello-world/article.md

 ## The "script" tag

-JavaScript programs can be inserted in any place of HTML with the help of the `<script>` tag.
+JavaScript programs can be inserted in place of HTML with the help of the `<script>` tag.

 For instance: